sakhtar1979/blog-microservices/README.md

 5- Now run following curl to call Product composite service (via Zuul) in NC zone: curl -H "Authorization: Bearer $TOKEN"  -ks 'https://localhost:9443/api/product/1046' | jq .
 6- Go to http://localhost:7979 and put http://composite-nyc:8080/hystrix.stream in the stream to monitor.
 In another window you can use http://composite-nc:8080/hystrix.stream.
-Please note that Turbie configuration is note yet working preventing us to see all Streams in one monitoring dashboard.
+Please note that Turbine configuration is not yet working preventing us to see all Streams in one monitoring dashboard.

 Steps to Run Nginx SSL pass through proxy: